-Bury St Edmunds Chequer Innhistorical era: before 1840
+Bury St Edmunds Chequer Innhistorical era: ancient

 grid reference TL 855 640Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us